-This Forest is mostly known for its Chimpanzee Trekking Safaris though it is also home to a variety of forest birds including the Red Winged Francolin Red Chested Fluftail African Pita, Joyful greenbul and many other bird species totaling to about 335.
+This Forest is mostly known for its Chimpanzee Tracking Safaris though it is also home to a variety of forest birds including the Red Winged Francolin Red Chested Fluftail African Pita, Joyful greenbul and many other bird species totaling to about 335.

 Queen Elizabeth National Park

 The park is mostly famous for its wildlife and the park also hosts over 550 bird species including 11 types of Kingfisher, several falcons,eagles and black bee eater.